Pink – Beautiful Trauma (RCA Records).

 My favourite album tracks are Beautiful Trauma, Whatever You Want, But We Lost It and Where We Go.

-Photo Credit: The header image is a collage of all four albums that I have reviewed above.
-They are courtesy of RCA Records, Minkowski Records, Nonesuch Records, and Loma Vista Recordings.
-I make use of them under the rationale of fair use because no free equivalent seems to exist and they serve as the primary means of visual identification at the top of my article dedicated to the reviews in question.
+Photo Credit: The album artwork of Beautiful Trauma is courtesy of RCA Records.
+I make use of it under the rationale of fair use because no free equivalent seems to exist and it serves as the primary means of visual identification at the top of my article dedicated to the reviews in question.
 I am not the uploader of the You Tube clip embedded here.